 Your employer must not charge you fees or take out (deduct) money from your wages, unless they are required by law or you have agreed in writing first.

 Deductions allowed by law include:

 - pay-as-you-earn (PAYE) income tax

 - ACC levies

-- student loan repayments
+- · student loan repayments

 - · agreed KiwiSaver payments

-- child support payments
+- · child support payments

-- deductions ordered by a court.
+- deductions ordered by a court

+- rent for on-farm accommodation.